onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: casablanca
+    :updated: dublin

+    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port``
+    is in an incremental module and
-    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an internal network (per the ONAP definition, see Requirements R-52425 and R-46461), and the internal network is created in a different Heat Orchestration Template than the ``OS::Neutron::Port``, the ``network`` parameter name **MUST**
+    is attaching to an internal network (per the
+    ECOMP definition, see Requirements R-52425 and R-46461), and the internal network is created in the base module,
+    the ``network`` parameter name **MUST**

       * follow the naming convention ``int_{network-role}_net_id`` if the Neutron